NSSN Virginia Class Attack Submarine, United States of America

 The Minnesota (SSN 783) was launched at Huntington Ingalls Industries (HII) in November 2012 and delivered in June 2013.

-Construction of SSN 786 began in March 2011 at General Dynamics Electric Boat.
+Construction of SSN 786 began in March 2011 at General Dynamics Electric Boat and was named Illinois in June 2012.
+The submarine is expected to be commissioned in December 2015.
 The US Navy then decided to build two Virginia class submarines a year.
-Accordingly, $1.2bn was released to General Dynamics in April 2011, to construct the 14th Virginia-class submarine SSN-787.
-Construction began in September 2011, the second in that year.
+Accordingly, $1.2bn was released to General Dynamics in April 2011, to construct the 14th Virginia-class submarine USS Washington (SSN-787).
+Construction began in September 2011 and the keel was laid in November 2014.

 Design of NSSN Virginia Class submarines